rozlynboutin/microbiome_helper/MicrobiomeHelper-Virtual-Box.md

-We have constructed a Linux (Ubuntu v15.10 Desktop) Virtual Box image that can be used to run the Microbiome Helper pipeline, which can be [downloaded here](https://www.dropbox.com/s/ltbeoe29c9au8bm/MicrobiomeHelper_v0.2.0.tar.gz?dl=1) (9.6 GB - compressed folder).
-See the README contained with the download for information on how to install on Windows, Mac or Linux.
+We have constructed a Linux (Ubuntu v15.10 Desktop) Virtual Box image that can be used to run the Microbiome Helper pipeline.
+The latest version (v2.1.0) can be [downloaded here](https://www.dropbox.com/s/vj0ke0ig7zpvieb/MicrobiomeHelper_v2.1.0.ova?dl=1) (11.7 GB - OVA file).
+This OVA file requires VirtualBox (https://www.virtualbox.org/wiki/Downloads) to install and will take up ~22 GB of disk space when installed.

-The current latest version is v0.2.0.
-Note that this image is **still experimental** and will continually be updated.

-Note that this image requires installation of VirtualBox (https://www.virtualbox.org/wiki/Downloads) and Vagrant (http://www.vagrantup.com/downloads.html).
-For Mac users, the current version of VirtualBox should be installed for OSX 10.8 and higher, whereas those using earlier iterations should download VirtualBox Version 4.3.
-If you are using an older OS X and receive an error message when trying to run the Microbiome Helper shell using the current version of Vagrant, you may need to install an older version (sub-1.8.0).
+You can [follow the instructions here](https://www.maketecheasier.com/import-export-ova-files-in-virtualbox) for how to install OVA files in VirtualBox.

+If you get a "VT-x/AMD-V hardware acceleration" error when booting for the first time, you might be able to fix it by following the steps here: http://www.itworld.com/article/2981515/virtualization/virtualbox-diagnose-and-fix-vt-xamd-v-hardware-acceleration-errors.html

+On older computers it's possible that you wont be able to run a 64-bit virtual machine.
+If you're hoping to use this virtual box for a tutorial it might be better to run through the tutorial before or after the session on a different computer.

 Please email gavin[dot]douglas[at]dal[dot]ca if you have any questions or issues!